jeremyt123/CourseScrape/README.md

 Hello!

-This python script will create a CSV file with course name, restrictions, and prerequisites for all courses at UofG
+This python script will create a TSV file with course name, restrictions, prerequisites, and description for all courses at UofG

 If you use this for something cool let me know! (thornej@uoguelph.ca)

+Dependencies
+ -bs4
+ -requests
+ -pandas

 Enjoy :)